meltingcore/bg/food-court/Rules.md

 ![image](images/guide_table.png)

-In this 4-player game example only one player station and the central queue is shown:
+In this 4‑player game example only one player station and the central queue is shown:

 - The visible player is using the **Piazza Romana** deck.
-- They have 2 end condition cards in tracking (2 more needed).
+- They have 2 End Condition cards in tracking (2 more needed).
 - They have 3 prepared ingredients: 1 primary, 1 secondary, 1 optional.
 - They have cooked 2 recipes: 1 easy, 1 normal.
-- Their queue includes 2 customers.
+- The central queue shows 5 customers (players + 1).

-If the player serves now and fully covers a customer’s base value with cooked serve value, they move that customer to their scoring pile.
-Any drinks, utensils and end condition cards in play may help satisfy bonus requirements for end‑game scoring.
+If the player serves now and fully covers a customer’s base value with cooked serve value, they move that customer to their scoring pile and the central queue is then refilled.
+Any End Condition cards in tracking will help score bonus points for end‑game scoring.

 ## Glossary